Optimistic learners don’t learn faster because they’re “better” at English.

 “Allow feelings to flow.
 Don’t edit or judge them… just feel them” (Simon Sinek).

-It’s normal when we are learning a language to feel conflicting emotions.
+It’s normal when you’re learning a language to feel conflicting emotions.
 Elation, frustration, satisfaction, disappointment, hopeful, hopeless, excited, terrified…

 Did you know there’s even a phobia associated with language learning, xenoglossophobia!